mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 010 - Extract Method Object/readme.md

 # Safety 🛡️

 This is a syntactic and structural refactoring.

-We can make the changes automatically in a safe way.
+You can make these changes safely with IDE tools.

 # Why is the Code Better? ✨

-We extract the logic into a new component.
+You extract the logic into a new, testable component.

-We can unit-test it, reuse it, exchange it, etc.
+You can unit-test it or swap it for a different strategy.

+# How Does it Improve the Bijection? 🗺️

+A long method hides several real-world concepts inside one opaque procedure.

+When you extract it into a dedicated object, each step gets its own name.

+Code should map to the real world, as described in the [Bijection](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).

+Every concept in the domain needs a counterpart in the code.

+That's the core idea of the [MAPPER](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md).

+The algorithm's partial state becomes attributes, and its steps become methods.

+The object's name describes what it computes.

 # Tags 🏷️

 - Complexity

 # Level 🔋